solrac901/sig-security/assessments/guide/outline.md

 content stored on any system)

 ## Secure development practices
 * Development pipeline.
-A description of the testing and review processes that the software undergoes as it is developed and built.
+A description of the testing and security review processes that the software undergoes as it is developed and built.
 * Communication Channels.
 Reference where you document how to reach your team or describe in corresponding section.